xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-chong-jiun-yeun-en.md

 ![PNP wiring](/images/PNPwiring.gif)<a class="caption" href="https://www.schneider-electric.com/en/faqs/FA142566/">Image credit</a>

-**What are the contributions of your company’s solutions to the industry?**
+**What are the contributions of your companyâ€™s solutions to the industry?**

 > We help our clients in the manufacturing industry to automate their processes.
 We create human-machine-interface (HMI) with touch screens, using PLCs to control their machines, the basic functions may include: start, stop, forward, and reverse.